 The design of FMR is now A5 (half of A4).
 In order to print it out properly, please use your printer’s ‘Booklet’ setting.
 The Listing is still A4 format.

-This issue of FMR is available online in English in pdf, html and audio formats, and will be available online in French, Spanish and Arabic in html and pdf formats.
-It will be available in print in all four languages.
+This issue of FMR is available online in English in pdf, html and audio formats, and in French, Spanish and Arabic in html and pdf formats.
+It is available in print in all four languages.

 If you do NOT usually receive a print copy (of FMR or FMR Listing) and would like to receive a copy for your organisation, or if you require multiple copies for distribution to partners and policy/decision makers or for use at conferences/workshops, please contact the Editors at email@example.com (Please note that we prefer to provide the shorter Listing if large numbers are required for conferences and training.)

 We encourage you to circulate or reproduce any articles in their entirety but please cite: Forced Migration Review issue 44 www.fmreview.org/detention

 We would like to thank Jerome Phelps, Robyn Sampson and Liza Schuster for their assistance as special advisors on the feature theme.
 We are very grateful to the Oak Foundation and to UNHCR for funding this issue.